Release notes

 For visitors:

-When downloading algorithm descriptions in a CSV file, an unusual character sometimes appeared.
-This bug has now been fixed.
+When downloading algorithm descriptions in a CSV file, a strange character was sometimes included.
+This error has now been resolved.

-Fixed: English Excel download now includes English labels
+Resolved: English Excel download now contains English labels

 When downloading English algorithm descriptions, Dutch labels were displayed.
-These labels, shown in column A, have now been translated into English.
+These labels, visible in column A, have now been translated into English.

-When downloading algorithm descriptions with multiple publication standards, the tabs are displayed from newest to oldest version.
+When downloading algorithm descriptions with multiple publishing standards, the tabs are displayed from newest to oldest version.

 In the colophon, version information has been renamed to release notes.

-When downloading algorithm descriptions in an Excel file, some formatting code was accidentally included.
+When downloading algorithm descriptions in an Excel file, formatting code was unintentionally included.
 This is technical code intended for displaying text on the website.
 This error has now been resolved.

 For editors:

-New: Create algorithm descriptions faster using a template
+New: Create algorithm descriptions faster with the help of a template

-You can now use templates in the web form to quickly complete your algorithm description.
-Nine templates have been provided by suppliers primarily serving municipalities.
+In the web form, you can now use templates to fill in your algorithm description faster.
+To start, 9 templates have been made available by suppliers who primarily supply to municipalities.

 The final version of the Publication Standard was adopted in December 2023.
 It is no longer possible to start new descriptions in an older version of the standard.
-Existing descriptions can still be edited in an older standard.
+However, you can still edit existing descriptions in an older standard.

 January 2024